MechSimulator

 • In AWS A2.4: arrow side = below the line; other side = above the line.
 In ISO 2553: arrow side = solid line; other side = dashed line.

-• The fillet weld symbol is a right triangle.
+• The fillet weld symbol is a right triangle with the perpendicular leg always on the left.
 The leg size is written to the left of the symbol; the length to the right.

 • In ISO 2553, fillet weld size uses prefix “a” for throat thickness or “z” for leg length.
-AWS always uses leg length.
+AWS always uses leg length (no prefix).

-• Study the Learn mode diagram thoroughly — most exam questions test whether you can identify arrow side vs. other side placement.
+• Study the Learn mode diagram thoroughly — most exam questions test arrow-side vs. other-side placement.

 Understanding Welding Symbols — AWS A2.4 & ISO 2553 Interactive Trainer